 As the population increased, so did the house rents.
 Besides, this town didn’t have many rental properties.
 People were renting even the courtyards and verandahs.

-Hena said, “Why are you surprised Apa?
-The house we saw just now shouldn’t be more than twenty-five rupees in normal times, now they are asking for seventy-five.
-This is how it’s calculated—if the demand is so many times, the rent should go up that many times too, but then it will be too high for most renters, so they just make it double.
-On top of that we are Muslim, so increase the rent some more.
+Hena said, “Why are you surprised, Apa?
+The house we saw just now shouldn’t be more than twenty-five rupees in normal times, but now they are asking for seventy-five.
+This is how it’s calculated—if demand is so many times higher, the rent should go up that many times too, but then it would be too high for most renters, so they just set it to double.
+On top of that, we are Muslim, so increase the rent some more.
 That’s how it became seventy-five.”

 Sati said, “Would you stop it, Hena?”